 - $57,500 as an independent undergraduate or post baccalaureate student.
 No more than $23,000 of this amount may be in subsidized loans.

 The Perkins Loan is a subsidized federal campus-based program.
-Upon entering repayment interest is fixed at 5%.
-Repayment begins nine months after the student ceases to be enrolled at least halftime.
+Upon entering repayment interest is fixed at 5% and there is no origination fee.
+Repayment begins nine months after the student ceases to be enrolled at least half time.
 This aid is limited.
 Interest on all federal education loans is tax deductible.
 Perkins is awarded to students who have excess need and a 2.8 GPA.

 NOTE: The student will receive an email when a loan has been disbursed.
 If a borrower wishes to cancel a loan after it has disbursed, he/she must inform the CWU Financial Aid Office within 14 days and return the refund check marked VOID.
+Contact Financial Aid if you want to return funds but do not have a paper check.
 The loan will be backed off the student’s university account and the Loan Program will be repaid immediately.
 Any university charge that had been paid by the loan will become due and payable immediately.